Crisp and Co. Banner Image

 • If your pension is small, it might be easier to keep the whole thing and give your partner a different asset

-One disadvantage of this option is that the value of your assets are likely to change over time making it difficult to assess whether pension offsetting is fair in your particular circumstances.
+One disadvantage of this option is that the value of your assets is likely to change over time making it difficult to assess whether pension offsetting is fair in your particular circumstances.

 Pension Attachment Orders (pension earmarking)